Stehsaer/simple-riscv-software-env/boot/readme.md

 ### Stage 0 (Memory Limited Variant)

 - Same as Stage 0, but memory usage (`.data`+`.bss`+heap) is limited to 256KiB
+- Exception is turned off.
+No exception info is kept in the program

 #### Usage